finanalyst/collection-plugin-development/README.md

 	*  if a released version has larger minor/patch values, then the new directory is linked (copied) to the Mode's plugin name

-The file `plugin.raku` contains a hash with the following keys:
+The file `plugins.rakuon` contains a hash with the following keys:

+*  `METADATA`.
+Contains a hash with data for the `refresh` functionality.

 	*  `collection-plugin-root` This contains the name of a directory reachable from the Collection root directory with the released plugins are downloaded.

+	*  `update-behaviour` Defines what happens when a new released plugin has an increased Major number.
+Possible values are:

+		*  _auto_ All relevant plugin names are updated to the new version, a message is issued

+		*  _conserve_ Plugins are not updated to the new version, a warning is issued, updating is then plugin by plugin with a `-force` flag set.

 *  Every other toplevel key is interpreted as a Mode.
 It will point to a hash with the keys:

-	*  `FORMAT` Each mode may only contain plugins from one Format, eg., _html_.
+	*  `_mode_format` Each mode may only contain plugins from one Format, eg., _html_.

-	*  This implies that a _Mode_ may not be named `FORMAT`.
+	*  By the plugin naming rules, a _plugin_ may not be named `_mode_format`.

+	*  In a file with sorted keys, `_mode_format` will come first.

-	*  Every other key at this level (meaning within the hash for a Mode and not FORMAT) must be a plugin name contained in the Mode's plugins-required configuration.
+	*  Every other key in a mode hash must be a plugin name contained in the Mode's plugins-required configuration.

-	*  There may be zero other keys at this level
+	*  There may be zero plugin keys

-	*  If a plugin in the plugins-required configuration list does not have an entry at this level, then the values for that plugin are the defaults.
+	*  If a plugin in the plugins-required configuration list does not have an entry at this level, then it has not been mapped to a sub-directory of the `released-directory`.

-	*  If a key exists, it must point to a Hash, which must contain at least one of the following keys
+	*  A plugin key that exists must point to a Hash, which must at least contain:

+		*  mapped => the name of the released plugin

+	*  The plugin hash may also point to one or more of:

-		*  Name => the name of the plugin
+		*  name => the name of the alternate released plugin

-			*  the default name is the plugin-required's name
+			*  the default name (if the key is absent) is the plugin-required's name

 			*  if a different name is given, a released plugin is mapped to the required directory in the mode sub-directory

-		*  Major => the major number preceeded by 'v'
+		*  major => the major number preceeded by 'v'

-			*  the default value is the greatest released major value
+			*  the default value (if the key is absent) is the greatest released major value

-			*  A Major value is the maximum Major version permitted, thus freezing at that version
+			*  A major value is the maximum major value of the full version permitted, thus freezing at that version

-		*  Auth => the auth value
+		*  auth => the auth value

-			*  the default value is 'collection'
+			*  the default value (if the key is absent) is 'collection'

-	*  If there is no distributed plugin for a specified `auth`, then an error is thrown.
+	*  If there is no distributed plugin for a specified `auth | major | name `, then an error is thrown.

 Some examples:

 *  The Raku-Collection-Raku-Documentation, Website mode, requires the plugin `Camelia`.
 The plugin exists as a HTML format.
 It has version 1.0.0, and an auth 'collection'.
-It is distributed as `html/camelia_v_1_auth_collection`.
+It is distributed as `html/camelia_v1_auth_collection`.
 Suppose a version with a new API is created.
-Then two versions of the plugin will be distributed, including the new one `html/camelia_v_2_auth_collection`.
+Then two versions of the plugin will be distributed, including the new one `html/camelia_v2_auth_collection`.

-If no key for camelia is in the hash for mode Website, then the defaults will be implimented and a link (or copy) will be made between the released directory `html/camelia_auth_collection__ver_2` and `Website/plugins/camelia`
+If the key for camelia in the hash for mode Website only contains an empty `version` key, then the defaults will be implied and a link (or copy) will be made between the released directory `html/camelia_v2_auth_collection` and `Website/plugins/camelia`

 *  If plugins.rakuon contains the following: `Website =` %( :FORMA"> \{\{\{ contents }}}

-, :camelia( %( :major(1), ) ) > then the link will be between `html/camelia_auth_collection__ver_1` and `Website/plugins/camelia`
+, :camelia( %( :major(1), ) ) > then the link will be between `html/camelia_v1_auth_collection` and `Website/plugins/camelia`

-*  Suppose there is another valid `auth` string **raku-dev** and there is a distributed plugin _html/camelia_auth_raku-dev__ver_2_, and suppose `plugins.rakuon` contains the following: `Website =` %( :FORMA"> \{\{\{ contents }}}
+*  Suppose there is another valid `auth` string **raku-dev** and there is a distributed plugin _html/camelia_v2_auth_raku-dev_, and suppose `plugins.rakuon` contains the following: `Website =` %( :FORMA"> \{\{\{ contents }}}

-, :camelia( %( :auth<raku-dev>, ) ) > then the link will be made between `html/camelia_auth_raku-dev__ver_2` and `Website/plugins/camelia`
+, :camelia( %( :auth<raku-dev>, ) ) > then the link will be made between `html/camelia_v2_auth_raku-dev` and `Website/plugins/camelia`

 *  Suppose a different icon is developed called `new-camelia` by `auth` **raku-dev**, then `plugins.rakuon` may contain the following: `Website =` %( :FORMA"> \{\{\{ contents }}}

-, camelia( %( :name<new-camelia>, :auth<raku-dev>, ) ) > then a link (copy) is made between `html/new-camelia_auth_raku-dev__ver_2` and `Website/plugins/camelia`
+, camelia( %( :name<new-camelia>, :auth<raku-dev>, ) ) > then a link (copy) is made between `html/new-camelia_v2_auth_raku-dev` and `Website/plugins/camelia`

 	*  Note how the auth must be given for a renaming if there is not a `collection` version of the plugin